trophies

 This award honors the first author of a pediatric psychology research poster whose research features diversity-related variables, such as race/ethnicity, gender, culture, sexual orientation, language differences, socioeconomic status and/or religiosity.

 DetailsDeadline: typically mid-March for SPPAC and mid-July for APA, Apply by: Email.
-For more details, please click on the award and review the description, eligibility, and how to apply.
+For more details, please click READ MORE to review description, eligibility, and how to apply.

 Read More